jlederluis/iqss-text-organizer/README.md

 #### select

 * `select [QUERY]` --- runs lucene query QUERY on the database, and prints the number of documents selected.
   * To search by a metadata field, use a query of the form `fieldname:value`.
+Note that since metadata fields are set to NOT_ANALYZED in the Lucene database, this must be an exact-text match,

 #### export